sktguha/ide_integration/readme.txt

-IDE integration is a faster alternative to avoid copy pasting when using a desktop IDE to solve problems on competitive programming websites hackerrank, hackerrearth and codechef.
+IDE integration is a faster alternative to copy pasting when using a desktop IDE to solve problems on competitive programming websites hackerrank, hackerrearth and codechef.
 It is pretty simple to use.
 What it does, in a nutshell , is that usually when you write code for sites as hackerearth,hackerrank, codechef in a desktop IDE, you need to copy paste the code into the online editor.
 So this extensions limits up the process in such cases to a single keystroke